defitricks/prysm/config/features/README.md

 ## How to use a feature flag?

-Once it has been decided that you should use a feature flag.
-Follow these steps to safely release your feature.
+Once it has been decided that you should use a feature flag, follow these steps to safely release your feature.
 In general, try to create a single PR for each step of this process.

 1. Add your feature flag to `shared/featureconfig/flags.go`, use the flag to toggle a boolean in the